rancher/rke2/tests/terraform/README.md

 Before running the tests, it's required to create a tfvars file in `./tests/terraform/modules/config/local.tfvars`.
 This should be filled in to match the desired variables, including those relevant for your AWS environment.
 All variables that are necessary can be seen in [main.tf](../tests/terraform/modules/main.tf).
 It is also required to have standard AWS environment variables present: `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`

+** Please also when creating tf var resource_name, make sure that you do not have any instances from other automations with the same name to avoid deleting wrong resources

 Tests can be run per package with:
 ```bash
 go test -timeout=30m -v ./tests/terraform/$PACKAGE_NAME/...